14 Sep Gluteal Tendinopathy – It’s a Real Pain in the Ass

 - Jumping lunges

 Other types of exercise

 I get it, not everyone loves the gym or doing all of these exercises at home.
-And sometimes the best exercise is the one that gets done, personally I don’t really enjoy the gym much, I just don’t get hyped to go do 3×10 bicep curls unfortunately.
+And sometimes the best exercise is the one that gets done, personally, I don’t really enjoy the gym much, I just don’t get hyped to go do 3×10 bicep curls unfortunately.
 So 2 of the more popular choices are pilates and yoga.
-These are 2 great options but there’s some considerations to keep in mind if you choose them.
+These are 2 great options but there are some considerations to keep in mind if you choose them.